singh-man/books/crackingTheCoding/16_moderate.md

 This solution involves a lot of annoying string parsing code.
 Remember that getting all these details out is not that important in an interview.
 In fact, your interviewer might even let you assume the expression is passed in pre-parsed into some sort of data structure.

-Focus on modularizing your code from the beginning and"farming out" tedious or less interesting parts of the code to other functions.
+Focus on modularizing your code from the beginning and "farming out" tedious or less interesting parts of the code to other functions.
 You want  to focus on getting the core compute function working.
 The rest of the details can wait!